input-output-hk/partner-chains-smart-contracts/offchain/README.md

 #### 3.1.1.
 Initialising the sidechain

 Before we can start claiming tokens, we must initialise the sidechain by: initialising the sidechain's tokens, and setting our initial committee.
 Only after these steps will we be able to obtain the validator addresses.

-To initialise the sidechain, we can run the following command which will spend the genesis committee hash utxo.
+To initialise the sidechain, we can run the following command which will spend the genesis committee hash UTxO.

 ```
 nix run .#sidechain-main-cli -- init \